ZurichNLP/mtrain/README.md

 your shell sessions, simply add the export statements above to your `~/.bashrc` or `~/.bash_profile`.

-#### Special environment variables for Python
+#### Environment variables for Python versions
-Even though we did our best to describe how to set up a mixed environment with Python 2.7 (for Nematus) and 3.5 (for Moses), this task may be tricky depending on your server environment.
-To provide some ease, you may use the environment variables `PYTHON2` and `PYTHON3` if you experience problems.
-Let the former point to your Python 2 installation and the latter to Python 3.
-By doing this, you can ensure that mtrain and mtrans use the respective versions of Python correctly.
+If you experience problems related to Python versions, first check whether you indeed installed both Python 2 and 3.
+If that does not help, you can also provide to `mtrain` the explicit paths to those Python installations:

 ```bash
 export PYTHON2=/path/to/python2